Ernyoke/certified-aws-solutions-architect-professional/09-caching/cloudfront.md

 - S3 origins:
     - OAI - Origin Access Identity: is a type of identity, it can be associated with CloudFront distributions
-    - Essentially the CloudFront distributions "becomes" the OAI, meaning that this identity can be used it S3 bucket policies
+    - Essentially the CloudFront distributions "becomes" the OAI, meaning that this identity can be used in S3 bucket policies
     - Common pattern is to lock the S3 bucket to be only accessible to CloudFront
-    - The edge location gain the attached OAI identity, meaning they will be able to access the bucket
+    - The edge location gains the attached OAI identity, meaning they will be able to access the bucket
     - Direct access from the end-user to the bucket content can be disabled
 - Custom origins:
     - We can not use OAI to control access